ins-amu/LPFC_F-TRACT/README.md

 The complete environnement used is shared in a .yml and main requirements are also specified in a text file, automatically included with setup_env.sh

 ### Results Directory
+All results showed in the paper are provided for connectivity computed for Zth5.
+We also share the main matrix of efferent and afferent connectivity (Lausanne2008125 to 33 parcellation) computed for general time window 0-100ms for thresholds 3, 4, 6, and 7.

 Contains processed matrices with the following naming convention:
 `parameter_stimulatedParcelResolution_recordedParcelResolution_timeWindow`